 Total Cost of Attendance On-and-Off-Campus

 Some students and their families only look at tuition prices when they are researching a university.
 They forget about the cost of books, room and board, the numerous fees, and the “incidental” money that a student needs.

-Many people also forget to look at those expenses outside of the school – social and cultural activities, additional transportation, and the cost of living in the surrounding area.
-Most students, when they become upperclassmen, move off campus into apartments or homes.
+Many people also forget to look at those expenses outside of the school: social and cultural activities, additional transportation, and the cost of living in the surrounding area for those who will reside off campus.